 - As an established historic place, development will reference and adapt, the existing pattern of textures, tones, and visual forms that underpin the Jewellery Quarter. - As a place of human ingenuity, development in the Jewellery Quarter will avoid pastiche replication of historic styles and instead present an opportunity to introduce innovative, exciting, contemporary design.

 To help achieve these objectives this section provides detailed consideration of:

-- i.
-Materials
+- Materials

 - ii.
 Detailing

 - iii.
 Frontages

-Image: 6 Legge Lane, Jewellery Quarter
+Image: 6 Legge Lane, Jewellery Quarteedit: Matthew Bott / JQDT